AshwathSalimath/Distributed-File-System-Python/README.md

 # CS7NS1 Individual Project - Distributed File System, Student ID: 17306521

 To deliver a distributed file system implementation.

+`Note: I am still working on this.
+I will provide documentation about Working of the Project soon.`

-# List of implemented modules
+# List of Implemented Modules

 1. Distributed Transparent File Access